Habanada vs Habanero: Habanero Flavor, Zero Heat

 Habanero

 Starting habaneros from seed requires patience.
-Germination takes 10–21 days at soil temperatures of 80–85°F — a heat mat is not optional, it's essential.
+Germination takes 10–21 days at soil temperatures of 80–85°F - a heat mat is essential, not optional.

-Transplant seedlings outdoors only after nighttime temperatures stay consistently above 55°F. Habaneros are frost-intolerant and will stall in cold soil.
+Transplant seedlings outdoors only after nighttime temperatures stay consistently above 55°F. Habaneros are more temperature-sensitive than jalapeños and won't set fruit reliably if temperatures dip unexpectedly.

 The habanada emerged from Cornell University's plant science program, where Michael Mazourek spent years selectively breeding for peppers with distinct culinary traits.
 Released around 2014-2015, it was developed entirely through traditional breeding - crossing heat-free plant lines within the C. chinense species until the capsaicin trait was bred out while preserving the aromatic compounds.